 I’d skip the spicy sauce that the chef in the video recommends, if you’re serving this to children!

 This is a good dessert for the Indian Festival of Diwali!

 You can find more Indian recipes at at Vahrehvah.com .

 This article was posted on Monday, September 14th, 2009 at 12:10 pm and is filed under Banana Dosai, Countries & Cultures, Desserts, Diwali, India, Mama Lisa, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply